Original Date AnnouncedAugust 23, 2019

 Court Order Enjoining Flores

-Flores regulation permanently enjoined on September 27, 2019.
-The opinion mandates that "Defendants shall continue to comply with the Flores Settlement Agreement until they publish final regulations in compliance with the Agreement."
+The Flores regulation was permanently enjoined on September 27, 2019 by a district court opinion mandating that "Defendants shall continue to comply with the Flores Settlement Agreement until they publish final regulations in compliance with the Agreement."
 The government appealed.View Document

 December 29, 2020